Military PTSD Claims | Army PTSD Compensation | Bolt Burdon Kemp Military PTSD Claims | Army PTSD Compensation | Bolt Burdon Kemp

 The symptoms of PTSD vary enormously from person to person.
 One individual might seem withdrawn, while another can become extremely angry or violent at the slightest provocation.

-Some people have frequent flashbacks, and others deny there is anything to remember.
-It can take many sufferers a long time to realise that they have been affected at all.
-Visit our symptoms page to see a list of problems that can indicate a person may have PTSD.
+Some people have frequent flashbacks and others deny there is anything to remember.
+It can take many sufferers a long time to realise they have been affected at all.
+Visit our symptoms page to see a list of problems that can indicate whether a person who’s been in the military may have PTSD.

 Settlement for delayed diagnosis of PTSD

 We investigated a clinical negligence claim for delayed diagnosis of PTSD for our client who felt ‘like a different person’ after returning from deployment to Afghanistan.
-He was seen by a CPN where red flag symptoms of PTSD were noted, but without referring him to a psychiatrist.
+He was seen by a CPN where red flag symptoms of military PTSD were noted, but without referring him to a psychiatrist.
 Our expert’s medical report confirmed that had our client been referred, he would’ve been diagnosed with PTSD and given treatment.
-We were able to negotiate a settlement early on, protecting his future entitlement under the AFCS scheme and helping to fund his treatment.
+We were able to negotiate a settlement early on, protecting his future entitlement under the Armed Forces Compensation Scheme and helping to fund his treatment.

 More Success Stories